PHCStanton/QuFLX/replit.md

 1.  **Hybrid Chrome Session Management**: Uses a persistent Chrome session with remote debugging (port 9222) to maintain login state and WebSocket connections, allowing Selenium to attach to an existing instance.
 2.  **WebSocket Data Interception**: Intercepts Chrome DevTools Protocol performance logs to capture and decode WebSocket messages from PocketOption, leveraging the existing authenticated session.
-3.  **Dedicated GUI Backend Server** (`streaming_server.py` in root): Flask-SocketIO server that attaches to Chrome (port 9222), intercepts real WebSocket data from PocketOption, and streams it to the React frontend.
-Handles CSV serving, backtesting, and real-time tick data streaming. **No simulated data** - all data comes from Chrome/PocketOption WebSocket interception.
+3.  **Dedicated GUI Backend Server** (`streaming_server.py` in root): Flask-SocketIO server that attaches to Chrome (port 9222) and **delegates all WebSocket interception to the RealtimeDataStreaming capability** to avoid code duplication.
+Intercepts real WebSocket data from PocketOption via `_decode_and_parse_payload`, processes chart settings via `_process_chart_settings`, and handles price updates via `_process_realtime_update`.
+Streams processed data to the React frontend.
+Handles CSV serving, backtesting, and real-time tick data streaming. **No simulated data** - all data comes from Chrome/PocketOption WebSocket interception through the capability's vetted logic.
 4.  **Intelligent Timeframe Detection**: Determines candle timeframes by analyzing actual timestamp intervals and chart settings from PocketOption, ensuring reliability regardless of metadata inconsistencies.
 5.  **Modular Capabilities Framework**: Trading operations are implemented as self-contained capabilities with a standardized `run(ctx, inputs) -> CapResult` interface, promoting composability and reusability.
 Capabilities include data streaming, session scanning, trade execution, and signal generation.
 6.  **Multi-Interface Access Pattern**: Provides access via a FastAPI backend, Flask-SocketIO GUI backend, React GUI, CLI tool, and a Pipeline Orchestrator, all consuming the same core capabilities or Chrome session.